iZotope Vinyl is a free VST plugin that simulates the scratches, dust, warp, and mechanical noise reminiscent of the track.

 You can use iZotope Vinyl in several applications like adding some cool effects to your synths.
 You can also use it warming the master channel with some cool hardware touch.

-The features like Mechanical noise, electrical noise, dust, scratch, warp and the selection of year make it a great tool to simulate the vintage vinyl sound.
+The features like Mechanical noise, electrical noise, dust, scratch, warp, and the selection of years make it a great tool to simulate the vintage vinyl sound.

-All you need to experiment on the faders and knobs and you will be amazed how it can add analogue colour to your tracks.
+All you need to experiment on the faders and knobs and you will be amazed how it can add analog color to your tracks.

 Here is a short tutorial on how to use iZotope Vinyl?

-If you are a lover of Lo-Fi sound then definitely try this.
-It can help transform your track from a dry digital sound to analogue coloured vintage sound.
+If you are a lover of the Lo-Fi sound then definitely try this.
+It can help transform your track from a dry digital sound to analog colored vintage sound.

 - Abby Road Vinyl by Waves – Really a great hardware emulation plugin

-Share this article with others in your social circle so that they could get this great Vinyl emulation plugins.
-If you have any question about this plugin drop a comment below in the comment box.
+Share this article with others in your social circle so that they could get these great Vinyl emulation plugins.
+If you have any questions about this plugin drop a comment below in the comment box.